nickesc/PhotogrammetryVideoInstructions/README.md

 The object should ideally be something with lots of edges and lots of texture.

-> The program works by triangulating the points from the
+> The photogrammetry software works by triangulating the
-> different angles in each frame of the video.
-The more
+> points from the different angles in each frame of the
-> texture and edges the object has, the more information
+> video.
+The more texture and edges the object has, the
-> the program gets to work with.
+> more information the software gets to work with.

 Examples of good objects: